We offer the Spiritual Exercises in both its traditional forms

 By what names/images do you know or call-upon God?

 By what names/images does God know or call upon you?

 If you were able to see yourself as God sees you, whom does God see?

-If you feel called to enter into a Ignatian Retreat please contact us to discuss your requirements.
+If you feel called to enter into an Ignatian Retreat, please contact us to discuss your requirements.